XternA/income-generator/README.md

 igm
 ```

-### Register Applications
-Register an account for each application in the **[applications table](#app-compatibility-)**.
-Can also be done from the tool.

-## App Compatibility 📋
+## Account Registration 📋
-Using the table below, each app can identify its total install count per IP type.
-This indicates which stack option to run in the **'Install & Run Applications'** option of the tool.

-Each app has been grouped in the install option.
-Therefore, whether it be residential or hosting already installed in the same network, you can install it on another device within the same network using the selective choice.
-The tool will install all the apps that meet the conditions below.
+The application table provides the install specification for each applications.

+App registration can also be done in the tool via `Setup Configuration` process.

-- 📋 Register via the links below will entitle you to receive a bonus added to your account on registration.
+- 📋 The provided registration links will entitle you to receive a bonus added to your account on registration.
 Additionally, it ensures you're registering at the correct site and showing your support for my work.

-- 🔐 If using social logins such as Google, be sure to set a password to the account as it will be required for authentication to the app later.
+- 🔐 If using social logins such as Google, set a password for the account so it can be used for app authentication.

 | Application | Residential / Mobile IP | VPS / Hosting IP | Devices Per Account | Devices Per IP | Major Payout Type |
 | --- | :---: | :---: | :---: | :---: | :---: |